 While the Continental forces were gathered in small shelters at Valley Forge, the British were holding a "Meschianza" in Philadelphia.

 Throughout the American Revolution, General George Washington often remarked that he would rather be home at Mount Vernon.
-Despite his wishes, Washington did not return to his plantation on the Potomac from the moment he accepted his appointment as the Commander-in-Chief of the Continental Army in 1775 until after the American victory at Yorktown in 1781.
+Despite his wishes, Washington managed to return to his home on the Potomac only once between his acceptance of his appointment as the Commander-in-Chief of the Continental Army in 1775 and the American victory at Yorktown in 1781.
 Even under the most trying conditions, including his army's winter encampments, Washington remained with his soldiers.